 Braising is a combination cooking method that starts with browning food at a high temperature followed by slow-cooking it in a liquid.
 In this recipe, braising crisps the skin of the baby potatoes, allowing them to retain their shape as they simmer in the braising liquid.
 After cooking, the potatoes will be soft, but still fully intact.
 Poking holes in the potatoes allows the gingery, caramelized sauce soak all the way through, making for a delicious umami bite.
 Try drizzling any excess sauce over white rice.

 For a burst of color, carrots make a wonderful addition to this dish.
 Simply cut into bite-size pieces and braise them along with the potatoes.
 Optionally, top with sesame seeds and sliced green onions before serving.

 For the sauce

-- 2½ tbsp of soy sauce (we recommend Marunaka's Soy Sauce from our Creative Beginnings: Redefining "Wa" Care Package)
+- 2½ tbsp soy sauce (available in our Creative Beginnings: Redefining "Wa" Care Package)

 - Spring onion

 - Scrub the skin of potatoes and wipe off the moisture completely.
 Stab the skin of potato with a fork to allow the potato to absorb all the seasonings.

 - Heat 1 tbsp of vegetable oil in a pan on mid-high heat and add the potatoes.
 Cook or a couple minutes until the skin of the potatoes becomes nice and golden.
 Remove from pan.